The good news: it moves. The bad news: it’s The Dominators.

 Episode 1

-Me: You’re not mixing with the right Doctor Who fans, love.
+Me: Then you aren’t mixing with the right Doctor Who fans, love.

-The episode begins with a Dominator spacecraft landing in a quarry on Dulkis.
+The episode begins with a spaceship landing in a quarry.

 Sue: This reminds me of Lost in Space a bit.
 A cheap version of Lost in Space, mind.
 When was this story broadcast?